daniellmb/AQUA/demos/angularjs/readme.md

 # AngularJS TodoMVC Example

+This example project was setup to use AQUA **without modification** from [todomvc](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/angularjs), the only thing added was the aqua.project.json file and end-to-end tests created.

 > HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.

 > _[AngularJS - angularjs.org](http://angularjs.org)_